Darzi88/BakerOnlineAutomation/README.md

 Tests are writen in C#

-Technologies used:
+### Technologies used:
-Selenium v.4.3.0
+Selenium v.4.3.0<br />
-Selenium ChromeDriver v.104.0.5112.7900
+Selenium ChromeDriver v.104.0.5112.7900<br />
-NLog v.5.0.1
+NLog v.5.0.1<br />
-ExtentReports v.4.1.0
+ExtentReports v.4.1.0<br />

 Take note that Selenium WebDriver needs to be updated to match version of your Chrome, which should be updated to the latest version.

-Using Selenium ChromeDriver we are able to Chrome and interact with it to successfuly run our automated tests.
+Using Selenium ChromeDriver we are able to run Chrome and interact with it to successfuly run our automated tests.<br />
-Using Selenium we are able to manipulate page elements to search for errors and bugs at the application.
+Using Selenium we are able to manipulate page elements to search for errors and bugs at the application.<br />
-Using Nlog we are able to log our steps and write logs to check of what happened after we ran our tests.
+Using Nlog we are able to log our steps and write logs to check of what happened after we ran our tests.<br />
-Using ExtentReports we are able to generate .html reports for a review of all the tests we ran, whether they passed or failed, and take screenshots.
+Using ExtentReports we are able to generate .html reports for a review of all the tests we ran, whether they passed or failed, and take screenshots.<br />

-Instructions on how to use:
+### Instructions on how to use
 1. Download Visual Studio from https://visualstudio.microsoft.com/vs/
 2. On the web site hover over Download Visual Studio dropdown.
 Choose option: Community 2022
 3. Run VisualStudioSetup.exe.
 Visual Studio Installer will open.